- About Us

 - Birth Control

 Plan B is a type of emergency contraception.
-This is birth control that may prevent pregnancy after unprotected sex.
+This is birth control service that may prevent pregnancy after unprotected sex.
 People sometimes call it the “morning after pill.”
 But you don’t have to wait until the morning after sex to take it.
 In fact, Plan B is more effective the sooner you take it.

 Below are frequently asked questions.
 Choose any of them and reveal the corresponding answer.
 If you have any questions call us at 718.875.4848.